-Should I Refinance My Federal Student Loans?
+Should I Refinance My Student Loans?

 1. Will this new private loan have a variable interest rate?

-If YES, then you should know: After completing 10 years of public service work, as well as satisfying several other requirements, forgiveness may be granted on some or all of your remaining federal student loans.
-Private loans are not eligible for Public Service Loan Forgiveness (PSLF).
+If YES, then you should know: After completing 10 years (120 on-time, monthly payments) of public service work, as well as satisfying several other requirements, forgiveness may be granted on some or all of your remaining federal student loans through the program.
+Private loans are not eligible for (PSLF).
 Only Direct Loans qualify for the PSLF program.

-Private debt and federal debt can operate very differently - especially when it comes to repayment.
+Private debt and federal debt can operate very differently, especially when it comes to repayment.
 Know what you’re giving up and what you will gain because refinancing federal loans into a private loan cannot be undone.

-655 K Street, NW, Suite 100
+655 K St., NW, Suite 100